playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

       ...pluginAngular.configs.templateRecommended,
     ]
   },
-);
+);s
 ```

 This will:

 - Add the recommended configuration of JavaScript ESLint rules
-- Add the recommended configuration of TypeScript ESLint rules
+- Add the recommended configuration of TypeScript ESLint rules enhanced by TypeScript's types
 - Add the recommended configuration of Angular's TypeScript ESLint rules
 - Treat inline templates in Angular components as HTML files
 - Add the recommended configuration of Angular's HTML ESLint rules